EndlessReform/UCTrust/README.md

 # About

-[uctrust.us](https://www.uctrust.us) is the official campaign website for the Trust Coalition.
+uctrust.us was the official campaign website for the Trust Coalition.
 This slate of three students ran for office in UChicago student government during the spring 2019 elections.
+Both the slate and URL are no longer in service.

 # Style Guide